 Most of the annual rainfall happens during these months.
 The temperatures do rarely fall below 10 degrees Celsius during the day.
 Days are relatively short with sunrise at 7.50am and sunset at around 5.45pm for the shortest day.

 Nevertheless winter can feel quite cold actually as the houses rarely have any centralized heating facilities.
 Only some more upmarket houses have got underfloor heating or combined aircon-heating units.
 So dress warmly or spend a grey day near the fireplace, which all the houses have got here.
 Enjoy the lekker South African cuisine in one of the many superb restaurants or gather with friends around a logfire in a mountain retreat.

-Images on South Africa climate page: own images
+Images on South Africa climate page: shutterstock and own images